Povstalec/StargateJourney/computercraft/stargate_interface.md

 </h3>

 **Returns**
-1. `number` The number of Ticks the Stargate has been active for, returns 0 if it's inactive.
+1. `number`: The number of Ticks the Stargate has been active for, returns 0 if it's inactive.

 ___